 And spirits were still short, three years after the war’s end.
 Allen is mildly discomfited not to get an actual drink during the course tour but was mollified with the prospect of a whisky tasting, to compare single malt with grain or patent still whisky.

 The [brewery] men, mostly young, have that confident, expansive look common to those intimately associated with beer (I’ve noted it on almost every face, passing through the brewery, and it makes me think of Falstaff, Merrie England and All That – even in the Mile End road).
 Then there are the women, all smart and alert – the ace bar-ladies of tomorrow.
 One I find, is already a manager’s wife – starting at the top and working down to the cellar.
 The lecturer – mellow, smiling, like a glass of clear ale in sun or lamplight – starts by knocking down all our illusions about ‘Drawn from the Wood’.

 So now you have the layout.
 Twelve weeks of it – very earnest, scientific and helpful – and no heeltaps.
 Bill, the embryo-manager, bursting with data; Beattie the barmaid knowing a thing or two – as if barmaids didn’t, anyway!

-An envoi of my own: Father Basil Jellicoe was such a legislator as Shelley had in mind, and he is remembered in Britain to this day.
+Envoi of my own: Father Basil Jellicoe was such a legislator as Shelley had in mind, and is remembered in Britain, especially London, to this day.